 Signing up for credit cards through partner links earns us a commission.
 Terms apply to the offers listed on this page.
 Here’s our full Advertising Policy.

-If you’re looking for access to the largest number of airport lounges you’ll want a Priority Pass membership, which can get you into 1,200+ airport lounges worldwide.
-And the best part of Priority Pass is that you can get a membership just by opening a credit card like any one of these:
+For access to the largest number of airport lounges, you’ll want a Priority Pass membership.
+It can get you into 1,200+ lounges worldwide and you can get a membership just by opening a credit card like any one of these:

 - Chase Sapphire Reserve®